mattdoiron/idfplus/README.rst

 .. _EnergyPlus: http://www.energyplus.gov/
 .. _written these ideas in a "manifesto": https://mindfulmodeller.ca/manifesto-good-energy-modelling-tools/

 See the Downloads_ section for installers.
-THere are currently deb and msi files for Ubuntu and Windows respectively.
+There are currently deb and msi files for Ubuntu and Windows respectively.
 You can run the editor in its uncompiled form on any machine that has Python v3.7.x and the appropriate dependencies.
 See the Doc folder for more info.